structr/structr/structr-app/src/main/resources/structr/docs/articles/Building Applications/Pages & Templates.md

 The name is used to identify the element in the page tree and can help communicate the element's purpose in your page structure.

 #### CSS Class
 You can specify one or more CSS classes (separated by spaces) that will be applied to the element when rendered.
-You can also create dynamic CSS classes by inserting template expressions—this is the primary use case for StructrScript expressions.
+You can also create dynamic CSS classes by inserting template expressions - this is the primary use case for StructrScript expressions.
 For example: `button ${current.status}` to apply a class based on the current data object's status.

 #### HTML ID
 This sets the element's unique identifier in the DOM, which can be used for styling, scripting, or linking.